 To create an incremental backup, specify an increment number when you use dump.
-The dump program archives all files that have changed since the last appropriate increment and special files such as links and named pipes.
+The dump program archives all files (including special files, links, and named pipes) that have changed since the last appropriate increment.
 To recover files from an archive, use the restore command.